November 21, 2024 | 21:21

 Proving Grounds Practice - Heist

 Heist from Proving Grounds Practice is a hard rated Windows Active Directory (AD) machine, in which we first exploit a Server-Side Request Forgery (SSRF) vulnerability to retrieve an NTLMv2 handshake via Responder.
 Cracking the hash provides us with credentials for the AD user enox.
 We then discover that the enox user has permission to read the password hash of a group Managed Service Account (gMSA) named svc_apache$.
-This account has the SeRestore privilege assigned, which we can leverage to gain SYSTEM-level access by replacing the Utility Manager (utilman.
+This account has the SeRestore privilege assigned, which we can leverage to gain SYSTEM-level access by replacing the Utility Manager (utilman.exe) with cmd.exe.
 Read more

 November 15, 2024 | 23:48